-Dr Julian Richards obtained a PhD in political violence in Pakistan in Cambridge University in 1992.
-He then entered the UK Ministry of Defence, where he worked for a number of years on defence and security policy, returning to academic life as a Research Fellow with Brunel University’s Centre for Intelligence and Security Studies in 2006.
-In 2008, he jointly founded the new Centre for Security and Intelligence Studies (BUCSIS) at the University of Buckingham, and joined the Global Affairs teaching staff two years later.
-Dr Richards is also an Associate of the Pakistan Security Research Unit (PSRU) at Bradford University, and an active member of the European Ideas Network (EIN), with whom he has published a number of articles and delivered addresses at various conferences and events.
+Professor Julian Richards gained a PhD in political violence in Pakistan, at Cambridge University, in 1993.
+He then spent nearly 20 years working in intelligence and security for the British Government, returning to academic life as a Research Fellow with Brunel University’s Centre for Intelligence and Security Studies in 2006.
+In 2008, he jointly founded the new Centre for Security and Intelligence Studies (BUCSIS) at The University of Buckingham, and became a full-time member of staff at the university two years later.
+As a Professor in the department, he is Programme Director for three MA programmes and the convenor of BUCSIS’s research school of MPhil and DPhil students.

 - Anthony Glees & Julian Richards, Freelancing and National Security